 Numerous CD recordings with Robin Ticciati have been released by Linn Records, including Haydn symphonies, two Berlioz albums and a complete recording of Schumann’s and Brahms’s symphonies with the SCO, as well as Berlioz’s ‘L'Enfance du Christ’ with the Swedish Radio Symphony Orchestra.
 These were all enthusiastically received by the critics and won numerous awards.
-Also with Linn Records, Robin Ticciati and the DSO presented highly acclaimed recordings of works by Bruckner, Debussy, Duparc and Fauré.
-In September 2019 another recording will be released with Debussy’s ‘Trois nocturnes’ and Duruflé’s Requiem.
-Ticciati’s discography also comprises Dvořák’s Ninth Symphony, Bruckner’s Mass in F minor and a Brahms recording with the Bamberger Symphoniker and the Choir of the Bayerischer Rundfunk (Tudor), as well as a number of opera recordings for Opus Arte and the house label of the Glyndebourne Festival.
+Also with Linn Records, Robin Ticciati and the DSO presented highly acclaimed recordings of works by Bruckner, Debussy, Duparc, Duruflé and Fauré.
+In autumn 2020 another recording will be released, with tone poems and songs by Strauss.
+Ticciati’s discography also comprises Dvořák’s Ninth Symphony, Bruckner’s Mass in F minor and a Brahms recording with the Bamberger Symphoniker and the Choir of the Bayerischer Rundfunk (Tudor), as well as a number of opera recordings for Opus Arte and the house label3 of the Glyndebourne Festival.

 Robin Ticciati was born in London in 1983 and trained first as a violinist, pianist and percussionist.
 He played in the National Youth Orchestra of Great Britain until turning to conducting at the age of 15.
 His mentors and patrons include Sir Colin Davis and Sir Simon Rattle.
 In 2014 he was appointed the ‘Sir Colin Davis Fellow of Conducting’ at the Royal Academy of Music in London.
 Robin Ticciati was awarded an OBE for services to music in the Queen’s Birthday Honours (2019).